Working Papers

 The Limited Role of Safety Net Programs in Assisting Immigrant Households (Revise and Resubmit, Journal of Public Economics)

 Abstract: This paper studies why safety net programs may have limited effects in mitigating economic hardship among mixed-status households.
-I analyze the responses of Hispanic citizens living with undocumented immigrants regarding program participation following the enactment of E-Verify mandates, an employment-based immigration enforcement program targeting undocumented immigrants.
-Using a difference-in-differences framework, I find that E-Verify mandates reduced household income by 4.4%.
-While SSI participation temporarily increased, SNAP participation remained stable, and Medicaid participation dropped by 8.8 percentage points.
-The decline in Medicaid participation was more pronounced in states with higher deportation risk, indicating that chilling effects limit program take-up.
+I analyze the program participation responses of Hispanic citizens living with undocumented immigrants following the enactment of E-Verify mandates, an employment-based immigration enforcement policy targeting undocumented immigrants.
+Using a difference-in-differences framework, I find that E-Verify mandates reduced household income by 5.4%.
+Participation responses vary across programs: Medicaid, the Supplemental Nutrition Assistance Program (SNAP), and Supplemental Security Income (SSI).
+While SSI participation temporarily increased and SNAP participation remained stable, Medicaid participation dropped by 8.3 percentage points.
+The decline in Medicaid participation is more pronounced in states with higher deportation risk, indicating that chilling effects limit program take-up.

 awarded UCSD Economics Department Diversity Research Fellowship 2023-24